markuswustenberg/naestebus/README.md

 ### Frontend

 For the frontend, I have chosen to work with Javascript (naturally).
-I have used Javascript previously in a course and a little bit at my job as a webmaster, but not much.
+I have used Javascript previously in a university course and a little bit at my job as a webmaster, but not much.
 I chose to work only with plain Javascript and what the Google Maps API gives me (which is a lot), as well as a tiny bit of jQuery for communication to the backend and some parameter handling.
 This gives me a minimal and easily maintainable codebase in a ~200 line script.

 I chose not to do automatic testing on the frontend, as I chose to concentrate these efforts on the backend.